will62794/mongo/src/mongo/db/repl/README.md

 quadratically with the number of nodes and is the reasoning behind the 50 member limit in a replica set.
 The data, `ReplSetHeartbeatArgsV1` that accompanies every heartbeat is:

-1. `ReplicaSetConfig` version and term
+1. `ReplicaSetConfig` version
+2. `ReplicaSetConfig` term
-2. The id of the sender in the `ReplSetConfig`
+3. The id of the sender in the `ReplSetConfig`
-3. Term
+4. Term
-4. Replica set name
+5. Replica set name
-5. Sender host address
+6. Sender host address

 When the remote node receives the heartbeat, it first processes the heartbeat data, and then sends a response back.
 First, the remote node makes sure the heartbeat is compatible with its replica set